MicrosoftDocs/azure-devops-docs/docs/build-release/tasks/deploy/service-fabric-compose-deploy.md

 ---
 description: Service Fabric Compose Deploy Deployment task
-title: Service Fabric Compose Deploy build and release task for VSTS and TFS ms.assetid: 891A8845-6EC1-4A70-B187-BBF9416AB41F ms.prod: devops ms.technology: devops-cicd
+title: Service Fabric Compose Deploy task for use in the phases of all of your build and release definitions in Microsoft VSTS and TFS ms.assetid: 891A8845-6EC1-4A70-B187-BBF9416AB41F ms.prod: devops ms.technology: devops-cicd